StarfleetAI/bridge/README.md

 ## Development Setup

-0. Ensure you have Rust, `tauri-cli` and Bun installed locally
+0. Ensure you have Rust, `tauri-cli` and pnpm installed locally
 1. Clone the repository
 2. Prepare config file